Singularity formation for compressible Euler equations

 \subsection{Singularity formation for general entropy function}

-As explained earlier, singularity formation in Euler equations is a local behavior.
+We remark that singularity formation in Euler equations is a local behavior.
 We will remove several global constraints on entropy functions imposed in last subsection to include physically interesting cases such as spatially periodic solutions.
 For this purpose, in this subsection, we only impose conditions in Assumption 3.1 for the initial data, but not Assumption 3.2.

 Without Assumption 3.2, we do not have the global uniform $L^\infty$ estimates in Proposition \ref{Thm_upper}.
 However, we note that this result is proved by characteristic method, we thus could follow the same argument as in \cite{G6} to establish a local version.